Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 David M. Gordon - Cheesecake Factory, Inc.

 I think that we've been very happy with the guest response thus far.
 We see high incident rates and usage of that special menu, which is very similar to what happened the first time we launched a special menu.
 We saw the same thing, and we didn't see a degradation in overall check average.
-We saw actually guests who were ordering something off the special menu and then deciding, 'oh, you know what, I think I'm also going to have a slice of cheesecake.'
+We saw actually guests who were ordering something off the special menu and then deciding, oh, you know what, I think I'm also going to have a slice of cheesecake.
 We're adding on something incrementally.
 So we're very proud of the menu.
 So far it's doing very, very well.
 And we rolled it out throughout the entire three periods of the first quarter.

 Jon Tower - Wells Fargo Securities LLC